claritychallenge/clarity/docs/CONTRIBUTING.md

 ### Install Development Dependencies

-Before undertaking development you should install the development requirements defined by Clarity.
+Before undertaking development you should install the development requirements defined by pyClarity.
 To do so you can do one of the following

 ``` bash